LIS

 Historical Notes

 24VAC30-61-30.
-Restrictions on hazardous material transportation across rural and distanced-from-water facilities.
+Restrictions on hazardous material transportation across rural facilities.

-The two rural and distanced-from-water tunnel facilities are: the Big Walker Mountain Tunnel and the East River Mountain Tunnel.
-For these two tunnels, and these two only, no restrictions apply on the transport of hazardous materials, so long as transporters and shippers are in compliance with 49 CFR 100 through 180, and any present and future state regulations which may become in force to implement the federal regulations.
+For the two rural tunnels, no restrictions apply on the transport of hazardous materials, so long as transporters and shippers are in compliance with 49 CFR 100 through 180 and any applicable state regulations.
 In addition, the Commissioner of Highways may, at any time, impose emergency or temporary restrictions on the transport of hazardous materials through these facilities, so long as sufficient advanced signage is positioned to allow for a reasonable detour.

 Questions on this section of the regulation should be directed to the VDOT Office of Safety, Security and Emergency Management, which can be reached by calling VDOT at 804-786-4692.
 Copies of the regulation will be provided free of charge.
 For copies, please write to: